 There are many ways to get around in Karlsruhe once you have arrived: There are buses and trams from the public transportation, you may rent a bicycle or take a taxi.
 But many destinations are in walking distance - almost all of the hotels we recommend are 10-20 minutes' walk away from the conference venue.

 Unfortunately Karlsruhe is building an underground train system at the moment which means frequent changes to some routes of the public transportation and a few building sites around town.

 Karlsruhe has a very good tram system, at least in the centre of town.
 It is provided by the local public transportation called "Karlsruher Verkehrsverbund" (KVV).

 The quickest way to get to the main conference building (which is located on the KIT campus, building 10.81) from the main train station (Karlsruhe Hbf), is by taking the tram 2 in the direction "Wolfartsweier."
-The tram stop which is closest to the conference venue is “Durlacher Tor/KIT-Campus Süd”, but "Kronenplatz" is just around the corner too.
+The tram stop which is closest to the conference venue is “Durlacher Tor/KIT-Campus Süd” (which is closed from Thursday, however), but "Kronenplatz" is just around the corner too.
 The conference building is in walking distance from both stations (200m/500m).
 There are other trams that will take you to the “Durlacher Tor/KIT Campus Süd” station, such as S4, S7, S8 and 4 – but you would have to be mindful about the right direction.

 The building where the summer school will take place (building 30.28, map) is also located on the KIT campus.
 So both of the above stations are suitable, but Kronenplatz is marginally closer.